Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 To set a stop loss it's best to use one of the following techniques:

-1. Percentage of equity balance
+1. Percent of equity balance

 Example: